 These vegan garlic rosemary potatoes are easy to make but full of flavor.
 Without any added butter or milk, they are sure to please everyone at the table, as they are vegan, gluten free, and DELICIOUS!

-Until then, let’s talk about something that EVERYONE can enjoy shall we.
 Garlic and rosemary potatoes, simply prepared with salt and olive oil.
 Sounds too easy right?
 Well this recipe will ensure that you don’t have to deal with getting the lumps out of your potatoes or the potatoes getting sticky and gross.
-EEEWW nothing is worse than the potatoes that turn into glue.
+Nothing is worse than the potatoes that turn into glue.
 I shudder just thinking about that.
 What a deal breaker.

-So that is why I make these potatoes for most of my get togethers.
+So that is why I make these potatoes for most of my family celebrations.
 They are not fussy, don’t require a lot of attention and are ready in 20 minutes.
 You can literally have your kids make these once they are drained if you chop the garlic and rosemary for them.
 They are that easy.

 - Add potatoes to a large pot and cover in cold water.
 Add 1 tsp. salt.